-Norman “Storm” Robinson III, Ph.D. is the Executive Director for Professional Field Services (STE-A-M Outreach) at the Illinois Mathematics and Science Academy.
+Norman “Storm” Robinson III, Ph.D. is the Executive Director of the Center for Teaching and Learning (STE-A-M Outreach) at the Illinois Mathematics and Science Academy.
 Dr. Robinson is a STEM educator and mathematician with a strong background in the design/implementation of STEM integrative curricula and the development of STEM educator training experiences focused on Problem-Based Learning pedagogy and Design Thinking.
 Research Focus: Integrative STEM Instructional Design using Robotics and 3-D

 Prior to IMSA, Dr. Robinson was Program Director at Georgia Institute of Technology Center for Education Integrating Science, Mathematics and Computing (CEISMC).
 He has extensive outreach experience, including teacher professional development along with engaging student experiences, as an education specialist at NASA Glenn Research Center, National Institute of Aerospace, and NASA Langley Research Center.
 He gained classroom teaching experience at Tanglewood Middle School in Greenville, South Carolina, Riverside High School in Greer, South Carolina, and Marietta STEM Magnet Middle School in Marietta, Georgia.